userlerueda/LTRCLD-1451/LAB_GUIDE.md

 *Note: Don't forget to repeat for the other two ports*

-*Review the section and discuss if you have any questions or comments.*

----

 ## Set Return Routes for Router
 After setting the allowed address pairs, you will notice that you are able to ping the tenantXXX-internet IPv4 address of the CSR1kv, however you are not able to ping the IPv4 address of tenantXXX-internet's default gateway (which is OpenStack's router), why ?